EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 You should enable <a target="_blank" href="https://en.wikipedia.org/wiki/Systemd">SystemD</a>.
 Code examples for Ubuntu almost always assume you are running systemd and can use `systemctl`, the SystemdD system control app.
 SystemD is going to make your life much easier but it will slow down your WSL bootup a little, and take a bit more RAM.
 If the instructions below are not clear enough, <a target="_blank" href="https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/">try Microsofts instructions</a>.

-Each WSL VM has a special file in its file system, `/etc/wsl.conf`, that WSL uses when launching that VM.
+Each WSL VM has a special file in its own file system, `/etc/wsl.conf`.
+WSL uses it when launching that VM.
 That file is where we set our `systemd=true` flag.

 - Open a Powershell (PS) tab in Windows Terminal